andreasonny83/carcassonne-scoreboard-client/README.md

 2016.01.06

 ### 1.0.1
-- First carcassonne-scoreborad-client using Socket.io to communicate to a carcassonne-scoreborad-server built in Node.js
+- First carcassonne-scoreboard-client using Socket.io to communicate to a carcassonne-scoreboard-server built in Node.js
 <br>
 2016.01.06